Eveningstar-999/Eveningstar-999/README.md

 Bachelor of Technology - Computer Science and Engineering SSM College of Engineering and Technology
 Affilated with - University of Kashmir
 2021 – 2025
-INTERNSHIPS in web-d and python   |   CETPA INFO TECH PVT.
+INTERNSHIPS  --   CETPA INFO TECH PVT.
 LMT   |  NOIDA UP DELHI

 Completed a B.Tech in Computer Science and Engineering with academic and practical exposure to programming, software development, web technologies, artificial intelligence, machine learning, data analysis, and computer science fundamentals.
 Academic work included the Analysis of Disease-Gene Association Using Machine Learning project along with practical development work in Python and web technologies.